Day 1: Airport – Mendoza (760m)

 Day 2: Mendoza – Penitents (2500m)

 Transfer from Mendoza to Penitents where we drive along the Rio Mendoza.
-Along the way we can see white water rafting down the Rio Mendoza.
-A lunch stop along the way at the quite town of Uspallata, after lunch we have one more hour to the hotel at
+Along the way we can see white water After breakfast we get our climbing permits and drive out to Penitentes.
+In Penitents we have time to pack our bags for the mules.